 Fitness Experience is an e-commerce and brick-and-mortar hybrid business that carries the largest selection of premier fitness equipment in Western Canada, running the gamut from squat racks to elliptical trainers to home gyms.
 As such, its services also include providing fitness knowledge and expertise, as well as the boxing, delivering and on-site set-up of fitness equipment.
 The company had two websites.
 The main website, FitnessExperience.ca, was a B2C e-commerce store dedicated to selling fitness equipment to retail customers, ranging from fitness enthusiasts to those simply looking to get back on the treadmill.
-Its second website, a subdomain of the main one, was commercial site targeted retail businesses such as gyms and fitness centres.
-In the latter half of November 2018, the company partnered with Method and Metric with the goal of increasing e-commerce revenue for by improving search engine visibility and click-through rate (CTR).
+Its second website, a subdomain of the main one, was a commercial site targeting retail businesses such as gyms and fitness centres.
+In the latter half of November 2018, the company partnered with Method and Metric with the goal of increasing e-commerce revenue by improving search engine visibility and click-through rate (CTR).
 The project would be limited to its B2C website, and thus, would exclude the commercial site.

 Keyword Research & Competitive Analysis

 We started off by collecting relevant fitness equipment keywords.
 Research proved more challenging than usual due to the company’s unusually large product offering.
 However, through search volume analysis, we were able to narrow our list of keywords to those that were most commonly searched for by users on search engines, specifically, users from Canada.
 The next step was to use our refined list to create what is referred to as long-tailed keywords.
 As the name implies, long-tailed keywords are three or more word phrases that are used to target specific niche demographics.
 We achieved this by combining the keywords with language that showed a high probability of intent from the user to make a purchase.
-For example, a user that searches ‘treadmills’ in Google is much less likely to be ready to be making a purchase compared to one that searches ‘buy treadmills Winnipeg’ or ‘cheap treadmills online Canada’.
+For example, a user that searches ‘treadmills’ in Google is much less likely to be ready to make a purchase compared to one that searches ‘buy treadmills Winnipeg’ or ‘cheap treadmills online Canada’.
 Moreover, it is much more difficult to rank for single word keywords as it is likely to be targeted by many more domains.
-We then inputted our list of keywords into our keyword tracker in order to measure performance.
+The finalized list of keywords was then uploaded into our keyword tracker in order to measure performance.
 We also created separate fields for different markets, locations and devices in order to obtain more granular insights.
 The end result was a total of 1360 tracked keywords.
 From there, we were able to track global and regional search volumes and search engine visibility for each keyword, as well as how FitnessExperience.ca was ranking for each one.
 We were also able to determine other domains that were ranking for the same keywords and identify main competitors.
 In this case, the top three competitors were FitnessDepot.ca, FitnessTown.ca and treadmillfactory.ca.
 We then used this information to perform competitive analyses on each domain in order to identify opportunities for Fitness Experience and its website.

 Aesthetically, Fitness Experience’s website had been designed well.
 It was simple, with consistent colour schemes, high-resolution product images, and was relatively easy to navigate.
 Even its call-to-actions (CTAs) had non-generic text and had high prevalence throughout the website.
 However, our website audit painted a slightly different picture of what was happening behind the scenes.
 It was evident that its web pages had not been optimized very well.
 For starters, many of its internal and external links had to be fixed as they were non-secured (HTTP) links.
 These were links to the company’s social sites, instructional videos, suppliers’ websites, etc. Such links negatively impact the visibility of the domain on search engines by decreasing trust scores.
 As such, we crawled all the pages to find the HTTP links and changed them to HTTPS links.
 Keywords had not been implemented across most of its web pages, including important page meta tags and headers such as title tags, meta descriptions, h1 and h2 tags, etc. In fact, many of these had been empty, while those that were filled had not been optimized well.
 Many were not the optimal length, duplicates, or simply failed to accurately convey information.
 This was also the case for its images, which had missing or poorly written alt texts.
 This resulted in poor Google and Bing rankings for the search terms we had prepared.